KEEPING OUR PEOPLE SAFE

 - Discrimination or harassment

 Uninvited and unwelcome verbal or physical conduct directed at a student because of gender, national origin, race, sex, color, disability, age, religion, marital status, sexual orientation or other impermissible basis should be reported.

 Do not use this site to report events presenting an immediate threat to life or property.
 Such reports submitted through this service may not receive an immediate response.
 If you require emergency assistance, contact the JCCC Police Department at ext.
-4111 or 913-469-8500, ext.
-4111, from a non-campus phone.
+4111 or 913-469-2500 from a non-campus phone.
 If you are off campus, contact 911.

 JCCC Police Department